CampusAI/CampusAI.github.io/_ml/generative_models/autoregressive_models.md

 p(x) = \prod_i^n p(x_i \mid x_{< i})
 \end{equation}

+Autoregressive models fix an ordering of the variables and model each conditional probability $$p(x_i \mid x_{< i})$$.
+This model is composed by a parametrized function with a fixed number of params.
+In practice fitting each of the distributions is computationally infeasible (too many parameters for high-dimensional inputs).

 {% include annotation.html %}

 This decomposition converts the joint modelling problem $$p(x_1, ..., x_n)$$ into a sequence modeling one.